-Scandium Trioxide is used in solid oxide fuel cells and has the potential to become a valuable alloy with aluminum in the aerospace and automotive industries.
-Supply has been sporadic in recent years, and there are no primary Scandium mines in the world at present.
+Scandium trioxide is used in solid oxide fuel cells and has the potential to become a valuable alloy with aluminum in the aerospace and automotive industries.
+Supply has been sporadic in recent years, and there are no primary scandium mines in the world at present.
 Production occurs as a byproduct from rare earth and aluminum plants, primarily in Russia and China.
-The Elk Creek Project would significantly increase the world's supply of Scandium Trioxide.
+The Elk Creek Project would significantly increase the world's supply of scandium trioxide.
 Although the Company's market studies indicate a positive outlook for demand, there is no assurance at present that the Company could sell all of its production.
-In addition, Scandium is a significant portion of the Elk Creek Project revenue; achieving the revenue projected in the Company's studies is subject to market growth in Scandium, which is a developing market with a risk of oversupply and/or undersupply disrupting pricing.
+In addition, the sale of scandium represents a significant portion of the Elk Creek Project revenue; achieving the revenue projected in the Company's studies is subject to market growth in scandium, which is a developing market with a risk of oversupply and/or undersupply disrupting pricing.